prebuild/prebuild/README.md

-  --path        -p  path        (make a prebuild here) --target      -t  version     (version to build or install for) --runtime     -r  runtime     (runtime [node or electron] to build or install for, default is node) --prebuild    -b  version     (version to prebuild against) --all                         (prebuild for all known abi versions) --install                     (download when using npm, compile otherwise)
+  --path        -p  path        (make a prebuild here) --target      -t  version     (version to build or install for) --runtime     -r  runtime     (Node runtime [node or electron] to build or install for, default is node) --prebuild    -b  version     (version to prebuild against) --all                         (prebuild for all known abi versions) --install                     (download when using npm, compile otherwise)